Cindy (folk song): Recordings

 Buddy Kaye, Benjamin Weisman, Dolores Fuller and Fred Wise wrote a version of "Cindy" called "Cindy, Cindy".
 This version is the familiar one recorded by such performers as Elvis Presley, Johnny Cash, Ricky Nelson, Warren Zevon, Nick Cave (in a duet with Johnny Cash), and others.
 Bing Crosby included the song in a medley on his album 101 Gang Songs (1961).
 Mack Wilberg's choral arrangement of the piece was written for four-hand piano, double eight-part choirs, a string bass, xylophone, and a score of quintessential Americana instruments to supplement the melody during the arrangement's hoedown section.
-This arrangement is available for any choir to learn and perform, although Wilberg also wrote a special arrangement to be performed by the Tabernacle Choir at Temple Square.
+Wilberg also wrote a special arrangement to be performed by the Tabernacle Choir at Temple Square.
 The choral parts are the same, but the accompaniment has been rewritten for full orchestra (specifically the Orchestra at Temple Square).
 Robert Plant featured an arrangement titled "Cindy, I'll Marry You Someday" on his 2010 album Band of Joy.

 Modern versions of the song include modified lyrics, such as the following: